Paraphrasing percentages and statistics in IELTS academic writing task 1.

 - A small number / amount of – 5 to 10%

 - An insignificant amount of – around 2%

-Example sentences (taken form various task 1 reports):
+Example sentences (taken from various task 1 reports):

 - Approximately half of all vehicles produced in Japan were exported.